List Of Frustrations Inflicted By My Tenant While I Was Trying To Get A Tan

 I’m not even sure what the point of this blog post is.
 But I think it has something to do with the following:

-- I’m a reasonable guy.
-I don’t mind if my tenants need extra time to pay rent (as long as it doesn’t become a habit), but be bloody courteous and let me know what is going on.
-Moreover, don’t ignore my texts and say you’re going to contact me when you’re not.
+The thing is, I’m a reasonable guy.
+I don’t mind if my tenants need extra time to pay rent (as long as it doesn’t become a habit), but at least be bloody courteous and let me know what is going on.

-- The combination of ignoring my texts and paying in unorthodox amounts without informing me became tedious.
+• The combination of ignoring my texts and paying in random amounts without informing me became tedious.

-- Tenants always seem to become problematic when I’m on annual leave.
+• Tenants always seem to become problematic when I’m on annual leave.
+Very annoying.

 So, on that note, has anyone else recently been irritated by their tenant or landlord?
 If so, let’s here it!

-For those wondering, yes, I had a fabulous time, and it’s truly disgusting being back! x
+For those wondering, yes, I had a fabulous holiday, and yes, it’s truly disgusting to be back!
+Thanks for asking! x

 2